iblind/notes-ubiq/notes.md

   Would log out that the value was 10 every single time.
 Why?
 Because the last value of i would be 10, and the _.setTimeout()_ functions only run 1 second after the final assignment.

-To avoid this, we can use function scope, given using LET and CONST!
+To avoid this, we can use block scope, using LET and CONST!

 #### e.